fredgibbs/fredgibbs.github.io/courses/food-diet-health/schedule.md

 ## The New Nutrition

 ### Mon 10/1
-- DUE: 750-word primary source analysis of one of the following sources (we'll talk about both in class, so read both, but write an analysis of just one).
+- DUE: 750-word primary source analysis of one of the following texts (we'll talk about both in class, so read both, but write an analysis of just one).

-    - What was your first/overall impression of the reading?
-    - How do these sources illustrate what we've been reading in class recently?
-    - What else can we learn about diet and health from these sources?
+Answer the following question:
+- How does it the text fit into the long history of nutrition that we’ve traced out in the course so far?

+As you are answering that question, also comment on:
+- What’s similar to and different from other primary sources we’ve read?

+AS ALWAYS: I'm looking for evidence of your ability to understand these texts in the context of the course materials.
+If you aren't answering the above questions with copious references to the readings, you are significantly lowering your grade.

 - John Harvey Kellogg, [_The New Dietetics, what to Eat and how: A Guide to Scientific Feeding in Health and Disease_](https://books.google.com/books?id=CBGxvXF332cC) (1921).
     - read the Preface (5-7); skim the Table of Contents (8-21); read 25-37.